-Student safety is our priority and due to the impacts of COVID-19, our July intensives and Semester 2 ICPUs will be delivered in an online format, primarily through Zoom video conferencing.
+Student safety is our priority and due to the impacts of COVID-19, our intensives and semester-long ICPUs will be delivered in an online format, primarily through Zoom video conferencing.

-As with face-to-face delivery, you will still work collaboratively in interdisciplinary groups to solve a complex problem set by an industry partner.
+As with face-to-face, you will still work collaboratively in interdisciplinary groups to solve a complex problem set by an industry partner.
 The partner will virtually engage and provide guidance throughout the project.

 The industry partners set a brief about a real business problem faced by their organisation.
 You'll work in mixed disciplinary groups to research, analyse and work collaboratively to find solutions to the set business problem.
 Project supervisors will allocate the groups to ensure an interdisciplinary mix of students.
 Throughout the project, you will have the opportunity to engage with and learn from industry experts who will provide helpful information, guidance and feedback on your project.